Trivernis/express-graphql-template/README.md

 ## Install

-Just clone the repository and run `npm i`.
+Just clone the repository and run `yarn install`.

 ## Build